Low carb homemade Twix bars are a healthy version of an all time favourite candy. Enjoy a decadent treat without the sugar rush.

 I had just made this 2 ingredient sugar free caramel sauce and was keen to incorporate it into a dish.

 Low carb homemade Twix bars seemed like the perfect candidate!

 In the recipe description below, I am putting forward two different ways to spread out the almond dough.
 If you roll it out between 2 sheets of baking paper, you'll get it looking perfectly smooth and straight, which will most certainly result in a more handsome Twix.

 As you can see, I just pressed the dough into a casserole dish lined with baking paper.
 When I poured over the chocolate topping, the chocolate ran over and around the irregular sides and some settled underneath the almond base (which incidentally made it look more like a "real" Twix bar!).

-To make your low carb gluten free Twix bars look 100% professional, you’d need to use a silicone mold like this.
+To make your low carb homemade Twix bars look 100% professional, you'd need to use a silicone mold like this.
 Pour some of the chocolate at the bottom, cut the baked almond base into the correct size, add the caramel and finish off with chocolate.